jadref/buffer_bci/matlab/imageSalience/Readme.md

 2) Start the data Acquisation system.

-	Depending on the hardware you have (or not) start the appropriate data acquisition system driver:
+	Depending on the hardware you have (or not) start the appropriate data acquisition system driver,

       * No-EEG hardware:  start the simulated EEG driver: dataAcq/startSignalProxy.sh or .bat